Politics mix with violent crime in Pakistan's Karachi

 The police, underfunded, out gunned and widely seen as corrupt, can do little.
 Karachi only has 30,000 officers.

 They're not properly trained to gather evidence or prepare cases, said regional prosecutor general Shahadat Arwan.
-The lack of a witness protection programme means few will testify.
+The lack of a witness protection program means few will testify.

 Baloch, who says all cases against him are politically motivated, is confident he will never end up behind bars.